Home Alone: Comprehensive Guide to Keep your Children Safe at Home During Your Absence

 Always Prioritize your Children Safety

-You should always prioritize the safety of children.
+You should always prioritize to keep your children safe.
 This will help to minimize the risk of them getting hurt or anything happening while you are not around.

 It is important for parents to take the time and do some research on how they would like things done when they are gone.
 You may want to check websites that teach parents Child Safety and Injury Prevention.
 You want to find out what child safety guidelines exist for a house with all types of hazards which could lead to deadly accidents such as stairs without railings, electrical outlets placed too high off the ground, burners, and stoves etcetera.